 Master-level studies involve specialized study in a field of research or an area of professional practice.
 Earning a master’s degree demonstrates a higher level of mastery of the subject.
 Earning a master’s degree can take anywhere from a year to three or four years.
 Before you can graduate, you usually must write and defend a thesis, a long paper that is the culmination of your specialized research.

 Social sciences help students to better understand the interactions and systems within human society.
 Topics covered may include how communities and populations form governments, make laws, develop economic systems, or how individuals make decisions.

-Social Work as a subject in the University first started in 1952, when it offered the first professional social work qualification in Singapore, the two-year Diploma in Social Studies.
-Since then, [+]
+Social Work as a subject in the University first started in 1952, when it offered the first professional social work qualification in Singapore, the two-year Diploma in Social Studies. [+]

 Master of Social Sciences